 Bear Island is not the only unique ecosystem in the Barents Sea.
 The Marginal Ice Zone is another one of the Barents Sea’s treasures.
 All kinds of different animals, plants and algae live there.
 The Marginal Ice Zone changes with the weather and the seasons.
 It consists of floating ice and open sea.
 The further north you go, the sea becomes less open and the ice denser.
 While some of the ice melts in the summer, the ice zone expands south during the winter months.
 At its nearest point, the Marginal Ice Zone starts 125 km (78 mi) from the Wisting oil reserve.
 The zone’s combination of different types of ice and deep and shallow waters creates a flourishing Arctic ecosystem.
 Numerous smaller and bigger animals and plants depend on it.
 Fish feed off plankton and algae from the ice, and polar bears move across the ice when they hunt.
-Seals leave their babies on the ice until they can swim.
+Baby seals live on the ice until they can swim.

 Risking it All for an Energy Source of the Past

-With their plans for Wisting, Lundin Energy and Equinor are endangering the subtle balance of life in the Arctic.
+Oil and gas expansion in the Barents Sea is endangering the subtle balance of life in the Arctic.
 Wisting shows that hardly any place is safe from oil and gas companies.
 As if that were not enough, Equinor also plans to start up the Johan Castberg field and expand production at the Snöhvit field in the vast Arctic waters.15531 According to the Intergovernmental Panel on Climate Change (IPCC), the Arctic is heating up at least twice as fast as the globe at large.
 Soon, the animals of the North will have no place left to go.
-Oil production additionally releases soot (black carbon).
+Oil production also releases soot (black carbon).
 The soot falls onto the nearby ice and turns it black.
 As a consequence, the ice absorbs more heat, melts faster, and climate change speeds up.
 Oil companies also pollute the water with extremely hazardous, so-called black category chemicals.
 These chemicals can accumulate in fish and even end up in humans and harm fertility or cause diseases.